BirgitRijvers/NanoCLUST-tutorial/Tutorial.md

 # Installation
 ## Prerequisites

-NanoCLUST requires Nextflow and Docker or Conda.
+NanoCLUST requires a Linux machine with Nextflow, Docker or Conda installed.
 In this tutorial, we'll use Docker and install Nextflow via Conda.
 Since Docker is already used on our server, we only need to install Conda.
 ### Installing Miniconda

 Conda is a program designed for managing packages, dependencies, and environments across various programming languages.
 In simple terms, it helps with the management of installed programs and ensures their compatibility.